 NBA Playoffs: 76ers' Starting Lineup Against Hawks

+The Philadelphia 76ers lost the home-court advantage when they lost one of their home games in Philadelphia against the Hawks.

+On Friday, they will have a chance in Game 3 in Atlanta to make up for the lost game at home in Game 1.

-For the game, the 76ers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The 76ers have announced their starting lineup for the game, and the full lineup can be seen below from FantasyLabs NBA.

-The 76ers are 6.5-point favorites for Game 2 in Philadelphia against the Atlanta Hawks, according to FanDuel.
+The Philadelphia 76ers are 2-point favorites for Game 3 in Atlanta against the Hawks, according to FanDuel.

 More on the Philadelphia 76ers and the series can be read here.